 A Survival primer is in order before we begin.
 The three ABSOLUTE REQUIREMENTS for human survival are FOOD, WATER, and SHELTER.
 If those three requirements are present, you can survive.
 Omit one of them and you're toast.
-It is therefore logical to concentrate your initial Bug Out Bag List on those three areas.
+It is therefore logical to concentrate your initial Bug Out Bag Checklist items on those three areas.

 A good Survival tent would be ideal, but in it's absence a Survival tarp would work.
 But what if you have neither?

 Survival food can be packed, but how long will it last?

 Water can be treated by boiling, but what if you can't (for whatever reason) light a fire or there are other conditions present that might preclude you from finding a water source that's drinkable ... or at least treatable?